robert-osborne/django-kevin/README.md

 This is meant to mimic production as close as possible using both the production database and environment settings so proceed with caution.

 **WARNING**: If this project has SSL turned on, localhost:5000 won't work anymore because it will always try to redirect to https://localhost:5000.
-To fix this comment out the SECURITY CONFIGURATION section of `production.py` lines 66-85.
+To fix this comment out the SECURITY CONFIGURATION section in `/{{ project_name }}/config/settings/prod.py`

     heroku config:pull
     foreman run django-admin.py collectstatic --noinput